The software development process calls for a complex network of cross-functional collaboration and continuous improvement from end to end.

 Slack channels provide teams with real-time visibility into project progress and decisions.
 With valuable information pulled out of silos, collaborating on specifications, code reviews and deployment statuses is easier for the whole team.
 This level of transparency also allows teams to stay focused on their priorities while nipping potential redundancies or misunderstandings in the bud.

-Get started building quickly
+Start building quickly

 Slack channels make it easy for product managers, designers and engineers to agree on what they’re building and why.
 Channels also bring all stakeholders, decisions and specs into one place, removing unnecessary friction so that teams can get started right away.